Brandon-C92/US_Southern_Border_Metrics/README.md

 # Roundup and Findings

-I think I can summarize my findings in a few points,
+I think I can summarize my findings in a few points, being that:

 - There is a significant increase in apprehensions taken at the Southwest Border to the United States.
 - There is an overwhelming amount of more people coming from Mexico vs other countries based on the data.